kirbykevinson/kirbykevinson.gitlab.io/content/about/personal-info.md

 * Birthdate: sometime at the turn of the 21st century
 * Is still alive: probably yes
 * Temperament: melancholic
-* Gender: male?
+* Gender: my passport says male
-* Sexual orientation: ＳＬＩＧＨＴＬＹ ＨＯＭＯＳＥＸＵＡＬ？
+* Sexual orientation: I like girls more than guys
 * Height: average
 * Weight: average, but I still look like shit
 * Abnormalities: [visual snow], discovered in 2019, [STPD], discovered